itai53/AWS-self-service-CLI-project/README.md

 ## Summary 📚

-By following the installation and configuration steps above, you can quickly set up and use the tool to self-provision AWS resources while adhering to your organization’s DevOps standards.
+By following the installation and configuration steps above, you can quickly set up and use the tool to self-provision AWS resources.

 **Happy provisioning! 🎉**